This is an excerpt from Start From Zero: Build Your Own Business & Experience True Freedom.

-Can you imagine earning six figures working for Tesla only to quit to try and start your own business?
+Imagine earning a comfortable six figures working for Tesla but quitting your job to try and start your own business.
 People would think you’re absolutely crazy!
 What can possibly be so beneficial to entrepreneurship to make you quit a six-figure job with benefits?

 Carl is that crazy man who quit his job at Tesla.
 He was a very successful employee at Tesla but said “I was never happy working for someone else”.
-Now Carl owns the number one fastest growing company in his industry with 30 employees and he currently works far less hours than he did when he was working at Telsa.
+Now Carl owns the number one fastest-growing company in his industry with 30 employees and he currently works far fewer hours than he did when he was working at Telsa.
 So how did he pull this off?

 Carl’s success was no smooth road.
 He wasn’t born with a single business bone in his body and didn’t know a thing about starting a business.
 He was no expert in his industry and struggled with confidence and self-belief for two years on his journey.
 But what Carl did have was the determination and the persistence to pursue his life of freedom.

 Carl went through many transformations to get to where he is today.
 He had to change his mindset from a consumer to a producer, and build the much-needed confidence to start and run a business.

 Carl started his venture by waking up two hours before work every day to call and email Physical Therapy practices to find their biggest pain points.
 He was relentless in this and didn’t let his beliefs stop him.
 He mentions how he had to take ice baths in order to sleep at night because he would reach burnout through fighting his own belief systems which fueled his fear of failure.